Contents - Click a link to skip to the section you want to read

 There is something deeply nostalgic and comforting about a steaming cup of decadent hot chocolate, but is this childhood favorite something that vegans can enjoy?
 While many brands of hot cocoa powders do contain milk products, such as the popular Swiss Miss, there are plenty of vegan options available.
 Even Starbucks offers vegan-friendly hot cocoa mixes, including their Classic and Double Chocolate varieties.

-If a more wholesome or gourmet cup of cocoa is what you seek, try Nibmor’s Traditional Drinking Chocolate mix, Lakanto’s sugar-free drinking chocolate mix sweetened with monk fruit, or Cacoco’s original drinking chocolate mix infused with cinnamon and nutmeg.
+If a more wholesome or gourmet cup of cocoa is what you seek, try Nibmor’s Traditional Drinking Chocolate mix, Lakanto’s sugar-free drinking chocolate mixed sweetened with monk fruit, or Cacoco’s original drinking chocolate mix infused with cinnamon and nutmeg.
 All you have to do is stir your mix into the boiling plant-based milk of your choice to enjoy a cup of vegan hot chocolate in minutes (but please, don’t forget to let it cool first).

 Of course, nothing can quite beat the taste of hot chocolate made from scratch.
 If you have five minutes to spare, you can try this simple but delicious hot cocoa recipe from minimalistbaker.com.
 For something more exciting than plain ol’ hot chocolate, try a traditional Mexican cocoa to wake up your taste buds with a subtle kick of cayenne.
-And of course, no cup of vegan cocoa is complete without plenty of gelatin-free marshmallows!

 READ NEXT: ARE OREOS VEGAN?